-She is a member of the Class of 2021 Television Academy Foundation Internship program.
+She is a Class of 2021 Television Academy Foundation Internship program member.
 Her host site was the Jim Henson Company.
 Previously, she was an intern for Soulidifly Productions.

-As an M.F.A. graduate student, she founded a nonprofit youth theatre, Perfect Love Community Youth Theatre, which is currently being reimagined for the Tidewater, Virginia, area.
-The major program, the Courage Summer Workshop ran for two summers.
+As an M.F.A. graduate student, she founded a nonprofit youth theatre, Perfect Love Community Youth Theatre, which is currently being reimagined.
+The major program, the Courage Summer Workshop, ran for two summers.
 During that time, the program's students were featured on television and had a three-city tour.
 She is also the former program director for her alma mater, Virginia Union University's STREAM Youth Theology Institute.
-While working with STREAM, Tanya had the opportunity to create co-create the first graduate theological writing at Virginia Union University School of Theology, create the first theological writing course for graduate students, and serve as an integral member of the Association of Theological Schools (ATS) accreditation team.
+While working with STREAM, Tanya had the opportunity to co-create the first graduate theological writing at Virginia Union University School of Theology, create the first theological writing course for graduate students, and serve as an integral member of the Association of Theological Schools (ATS) accreditation team.